 Last November, I attended a one-day Catalyst conference hosted by Grace Church in Eden Prairie with the interns and select staff from Pleasant Valley.
 It was a great day to absorb pragmatic, Biblical knowledge from skilled communicators and experienced pastors from all over the country.
 Later that evening, a couple of us stuck around for Provoke and Inspire – a seminar put on by Come & Live and Steiger Ministries, both of whom equip and disciple artists as they hone their craft and message.
 Soon after one of my musical heroes, Mattie Montgomery, spit fire out of Isaiah 6, a guy named Chad Johnson took the mic.
 I didn’t know who he was, but I was captivated as I listened to him talk about a radical prayer life he developed after being told by a multiple strangers that the Lord would lead him into a seismic career change.
 At one point, my buddy Zach leaned over and asked me if I knew who the guy was.
 It turns out that Chad was the A&R of a metal and hardcore label called, Tooth and Nail Records that had a premiere roster of legendary bands – some of whom are still my favorites today.
 Some of Chad’s stories of transforming prayer involved a band called, Sleeping Giant.
-Over the years, their name had come up before in hearsay during conversations with friends of mine who are also metal and hardcore enthusiasts, but were unfortunately, not that favorable.
-So, under that impression, I avoided listening to them.
+Over the years, their name had come up before in hearsay during conversations with friends of mine who are also metal and hardcore enthusiasts but never gave them a chance.
 Fast forwarding to last week, I was adding more music to a couple of Spotify playlists, when I ran across them again as a recommended artist under Gideon.
 Thinking back to the stories Chad Johnson was telling combined with the positive buzz I heard about their last record, Finished People, I gave some of it a listen….

 Turns out this thing is a collection of BANGERS.The mix hits like a crowbar and is lyrically powerful!
 Funny enough, Will Putney, whom I praised in the last album review collection I posted in March was the man behind the mastering of this record – and it shows!
 The grit of the guitar tones, bass, kick drums, and even the smallest of hi hat taps are captured in a fierce package.
 Lead singer, Tommy Green, also writes honest, raw lyrics about Jesus showing up in the most barren of places that we write off.
 As I began doing some more investigating about this record on Youtube and band interviews throughout the web, I ran across this video.